SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/howto/display-as-charts.md

 # Display selection as a chart

-Once you have created a selection you can display your results visually for a more instant understanding of the data.
+After you have created a selection you can display your results visually for a more instant understanding of the data.

 In the **Charts** tab you can click a chart type to display the data in the active selection as a chart.
 The available chart types depend on the selection type (only sales-related charts are available for sale selections).
 Dynamic selections with charts can also be used in [dashboards][1].